 - Article 37 (Detention and punishment): No one is allowed to punish children in a cruel or harmful way.

 Through this policy we aim to create and maintain a safe learning environment where all children and adults feel safe, secure and valued and know they will be listened to and taken seriously.

-This policy has been developed to ensure that all adults in our school are working together to safeguard and promote the welfare of children and to identify and address any safeguarding concerns and to ensure consistent good practice.
+This policy has been developed to ensure that all adults in our school, including regular staff, supply staff, volunteers, visitors and contractors are working together to safeguard and promote the welfare of children and young people and to identify and address any safeguarding concerns and to ensure consistent good practice.

 Our approach is child-centred.

 ‘Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.’
 (KCSIE, Part 1, p 6)

 See KCSIE Part 1, Part 5 & Annex B for definitions and further information about:-